3a1b2c3/seeingSpace/README.md

- ### Nerf for computer vision task : Scene Labelling and Understanding with Implicit Scene Representation, 2021
+ ### Nerf for computer vision task : Scene Labelling<a name="labelling"> and Understanding with Implicit Scene Representation, 2021
 The intrinsic multi-view consistency and smoothness of NeRF benefit semantics by enabling sparse labels to efficiently propagate.
 <img src="https://user-images.githubusercontent.com/74843139/147872350-0553ba7c-5700-4a74-bfc3-22f140b31eeb.pngg" width=400>
  #### Pose Estimation